Universal on-chip polarization handling with deep photonic networks: Introduction

 Previous studies have explored handling of different polarizations through a number of methods, yielding devices that are either polarization-independent or capable of selectively managing signals based on their polarization state \cite{ref18a}, based on asymmetrical couplers \cite{ref13a,ref24a}, microring resonators \cite{ref14a}, bent directional couplers \cite{ref16a} and interferometers \cite{ref15a,ref21a}.
 Examples include polarization-independent power splitters using mode evolution \cite{ref20a}, polarization splitters and rotators with subwavelength grating claddings \cite{ref23a}, and polarization splitters achieved through adiabatic couplers \cite{ref25a}, multi-level tapers, or counter-tapered couplers \cite{ref17a,ref19a}.
 Polarization demultiplexing has also been demonstrated using integrated dielectric metasurfaces \cite{ref27a}.
-As these prior examples are designed for application-specific tasks, they are typically limited in their functional flexibility and operation bandwidths since they rely on specific waveguide geometries utilizing wave coupling dynamics.
-Furthermore, while these designs address particular polarization handling tasks, the diversity in their waveguide architectures and application-specific parameters points to the lack of a universal design framework for handling different input polarization states.
+These application-specific prior examples are often limited in flexibility and bandwidth due to their reliance on specific waveguide geometries and wave coupling dynamics.
+Moreover, the diverse architectures and parameters in these designs highlight the lack of a universal framework for managing different input polarizations.
 Such a framework would ideally be adaptable to a wide range of functionalities and material platforms, enabling arbitrary polarization handling capabilities on-chip.